-The Tran-SET team has the ultimate goal of ensuring that the findings of projects funded through the Center will have a long-term research value and significantly impact the transportation industry.
+The Tran-SET team has the ultimate goal of ensuring that the finding of projects funded through the Center will have a long-term research value and significantly impact the transportation industry.

-The knowledge generated from the Center will be disseminated and transferred to the research community, state agencies, and to the transportation and construction industries through the following planned activities:
+The knowledge and technology generated from the Center will be disseminated and transferred to the research community, state agencies, and to the transportation and construction industries through the following planned activities.

-- Encourage and support the travel of researchers to present their findings at national conferences such as TRB, AAPT, etc., and to submit publications to recognized journals in Civil and Construction Engineering such as the ASCE.
+- Encourage and support the travel of researchers to present their findings at national conferences such as TRB, AAPT, etc., and to submit publications to recognized peer-reviewed journals such as the ASCE, CBM, etc..

 - Require from funded projects that the PIs arrange a training and education course at TTEC or similar venues to facilitate the transfer of new technologies to the industry.